Bipul777-artist/Netflix-GPT/README.md

                 - API Calling for Search Bar
                 - Load the result and Verify
     - SetUp Redux Persist
-        - For Storing Favorites Contents in One Place
+        - For Storing Favorites Contents
+        - For storing email, for signup Page.
     - Setting Up Netlify for Custom Function
         - Encapsulation of API key from Frontend
-        -
     - Host it in Online
+    - HomePage Complete
+    - Footer
+    - Skeleton for MainVideo Player and Hovered Video Player.

 # My Plan & Changes